 - When the import gets completed select Let’s Go to complete the import.

 This step will take you to the downloaded statement window where the imported transaction is a place for your review.
 You can review and make changes here.
 The aforesaid mentioned are the steps for importing the bank transactions from the excel file.
-If you have any doubt in following any of the steps above kindly feel free to contact our QuickBooks team on out Toll-Free +1-800-993-4190.
-We have a pool of trained professionals who toil to solve your each and every query as soon as possible.
+If you have any doubts about following any of the steps above kindly feel free to contact our QuickBooks team on our.
+We have a pool of trained professionals who toil to solve each and every query as soon as possible.

 Our Scope of Services: